Jupiter: Name and symbol

-In Germanic mythology, Jupiter is equated to Thor, the namesake of Thursday.
-It has been theorized that this replaced the Latin name for the day, Dies Iovi ('Day of Jupiter').
-The Latin name Iovis is associated with the etymology of Zeus ('sky father').
-The English equivalent, Jove, is only known to have come into use as a poetic name for the planet around the 14th century.
+In Latin, Iovis is the genitive case of Iuppiter, i.e. Jupiter.
+It is associated with the etymology of Zeus ('sky father').
+The English equivalent, Jove, is known to have come into use as a poetic name for the planet around the 14th century.

-The original Greek deity Zeus supplies the root zeno-, which is used to form some Jupiter-related words, such as zenographic.
 Jovian is the adjectival form of Jupiter.
 The older adjectival form jovial, employed by astrologers in the Middle Ages, has come to mean 'happy' or 'merry', moods ascribed to Jupiter's influence in astrology.

+The original Greek deity Zeus supplies the root zeno-, which is used to form some Jupiter-related words, such as zenography.